""

 The Department of English is housed in the College of Letters & Science.
 Students may wish to consult with an undergraduate advisor in English to discuss course selection and other issues related to this field of study.

-Upon completion, the subject area of the minor will be posted on the UW-Madison transcript.
-Students will not receive an additional certification or license in the subject area as was possible prior to fall, 2022 program admission.
-The Wisconsin Department of Public Instruction does not offer content licenses in association with the K-9 educator license.
+Upon completion, the subject area of the minor will be posted on the UW–Madison transcript.
+Students will not receive an additional certification or license in the subject area.
+The Wisconsin Department of Public Instruction does not offer content licenses in association with the Elementary Education or Special Education teaching licenses.

 The English minor requires the completion of 24–30 credits to include the coursework listed below.
 A minimum cumulative grade point average of 2.75 is required, based on all UW–Madison coursework included in the minor.

 Note: Six credits of introductory literature must be completed prior to enrolling in coursework required for the English minor.
-Courses with an Literature breadth designation from many departments—e.g., Comparative Literature, Classical & Ancient Near Eastern Studies, African Languages and Literature, or Theatre and Drama—may be selected to meet this requirement.
+Courses with a Literature breadth designation from many subjects—e.g., Comparative Literature, Classical & Ancient Near Eastern Studies, African Cultural Studies, or Theatre and Drama—may be selected to meet this requirement.
 Students are encouraged to explore these options, although introductory English department coursework may also be used in this capacity.

 Required Courses